vlafmeister/Spaceship-OS/README.md

 ## About

-SpaceshipBSD is a persistent live system for flash drives, based on FreeBSD.
+SpaceshipOS is a persistent live system for flash drives, based on FreeBSD.
 The system is suitable for both beginners and professionals.

 ## Documentation